-Common Symptoms of Spinal Stenosis
+Common Spinal Stenosis Symptoms

-- Developing slowly over time
+- Developing slowly over time, or slow onset

 - Coming and going, as opposed to continuous pain

 - Occurring during certain activities (such as walking for lumbar stenosis, or biking while holding the head upright) and/or positions (such as standing upright for lumbar stenosis)

 - Feeling relieved by rest (sitting or lying down) and/or any flexed forward position.